rails/rails/guides/source/action_view_helpers.md

 Navigation
 ----------

-A set of methods to make links and get URLs that depend on the routing subsystem.
+A set of methods to build links and URLs that depend on the routing subsystem.

 ### button_to